 What is credit card interest?

 A credit card is basically a loan.
 The company pays your bill whenever you use your card to make a purchase with the idea that you will pay them back in the future.
-They charge interest to cover the risk they take by loaning you that money, which helps protect them in case you default in the future.
+They charge interest to cover the risk they take by loaning you that money.
+This helps to protect them in case you default in the future.

 Interest rates often differ between credit card issuers.
 If you apply for multiple cards, you’ll probably see a range of rates.
 While they may be similar, there is often a difference based on several factors.

 How are interest rates determined?

 Credit cards are regulated, so issuers can’t charge any rate they want.
 They also can’t switch up their rates whenever they feel like it.
 However, they can set rates and change them based on specific criteria.
 Regulations require credit card companies to keep the same interest rate for 12 months for new customers as long as the customer maintains the account responsibly.

 A credit card company generally has a base rate, which is tied into the federal interest rate or prime rate.
 The card’s rate may be the prime rate plus 3% (or another figure) and is determined at the time you apply or are approved.